FWC Mania logo

 Group C is difficult because the margins will be tiny around the seeded favorite, yet Haiti's pace in transition means they can punish any team that loses shape.

-Full kick-off windows are on the match schedule, while qualification movement appears on the standings page.
+You can check the exact kick-off times on the match schedule, and track their progress on the standings page.

 Coach FAQs